Turning Tabular Foundation Models into Graph Foundation Models: Ablations

-Second, one may argue that the performance improvements of G2T-FM come solely from the fact that it employs augmented features that are not accessible to GNN and LightGBM baselines.
+\paragraph{Augmenting baselines with the same components} Second, one may argue that the performance improvements of G2T-FM come solely from the fact that it employs augmented features that are not accessible to the GNN and LightGBM baselines.
 To verify this, we provide the baselines with exactly the same features as G2T-FM.
-The results are presented in \Cref{tab:baseline-ablation}.
+The results are presented in Table~\ref{tab:extended-eval}.
+While some improvements achieved by G2T-FM can be explained by its access to the features that are not used by traditional GNNs, G2T-FM shows strong performance even against the enhanced baselines.
+In particular, G2T-LimiX achieves better average rank, and on some datasets it outperforms all other methods by a notable margin.

-\begin{observation} While some improvements brought by G2T-FM can be explained by its access to the features that are not used by traditional GNNs, G2T-FM shows strong performance even against the enhanced baselines.
-In particular, on some datasets it outperforms all other methods by a wide margin. \end{observation}
+\paragraph{Evaluation without ensembling} The default evaluation setup of G2T-FM uses an ensemble over 10 forward passes.
+For completeness, Table~\ref{tab:extended-eval} reports the results obtained without ensembling.
+Overall, ensembling yields small but consistent gains, with larger improvements in certain cases, e.g., G2T-TabPFNv2.5 (ICL) on \texttt{artnet-exp} and \texttt{hm-prices} or G2T-LimiX (FT) on \texttt{artnet-views}.
+Nevertheless, G2T-FM remains competitive without ensembling, still outperforming traditional supervised baselines on average even in an in-context learning regime.

-\paragraph{Summary} To sum up, the gains of G2T-FM come from the synergy between the TabPFNv2 backbone and our graph-to-tabular components.
-The ablations show that removing any component degrades the performance, and providing the baselines with the same augmented features does not close the gap.
+\paragraph{Summary} The gains of G2T-FM come from the synergy between the TFM backbone and our graph-to-table components.
+The ablations show that removing any component degrades the performance on average, and providing the baselines with the same augmented features does not close the gap.
 Hence, both the backbone and the proposed components are necessary for the strong performance.